Need help finding a lender?

 |$2K - $35K||3 or 5 years||6.95% - 35.99% APR||Yes||640||Apply Now|

 |$25K – $300K||3 – 7 years||0% -15% on first 9 – 15 months||Yes||680||Qualify Now|

 Sales & Advertising Transparency

 Crowdfunder has a great deal of information about their services on their site, though they don’t do the best job of making sure all the charges are clear up front.
 You have to take a pretty deep dive into their literature to discover all the terms, conditions, and fees associated with running an equity fundraising campaign.

 Customer Service & Technical Support

 Crowdfunder has an extensive FAQ and numerous support articles covering every aspect of the equity crowdfunding process, but one thing I noticed when going through these articles is that some of them are out of date.
-As there are thorny legal issues involved here, it’s important that this information be current!
+As there are thorny legal issues involved in equity crowdfunding, it’s important that this information be current!

 In terms of direct support, Crowdfunder offers an email address but no phone support or live chat.

 Negative Reviews & Complaints